NicRodri/1800_202230_bby22/README.md

 ## General Info
 This browser based web application to ...
 *Hi my name is Bingdi Zhou.
 I am excited about this project because it is interesting.
+* This is a bullet point by Lucas.
+* Hi my name is Nicolas.
+I'm excited about this project because ...

 ## Technologies
 Technologies used for this project: